JonBYR/JonBYR.github.io/docs/index.md

 # About Me
 Hello, my name is Jonathan Byrne.
 I have recently finished my last year of my MComp Games Computing degree at the University of Lincoln and am interested in programming in C++, C#, Python and Java.
-I have experience using Github and am currently learning developing a game for the Playdate system.
+I have experience using Github and am currently developing a game for the Playdate system.
 I also have experience using the game engines Unity and Unreal and have participated in game jams throught my studies at university.
 Below you will find some of the projects I have created, as well as the links to their repositories.
 For all of the repositories for all of my work, you can find them [here](https://github.com/JonBYR).

 ## QuadTree-2024
 ![The fully created QuadTree shown in SDL](/assets/QuadTree.png)